Tomev/qcflow/docs/source/model-registry.rst

 machine learning code across environments via source control and CI/CD systems.

-For simple model deployment use cases, you can register your trained QCFlow Model to a dev environment registered model as the latest model version and then use :meth:`~qcflow.client.MlflowClient.copy_model_version` to promote it across registered models.
+For simple model deployment use cases, you can register your trained QCFlow Model to a dev environment registered model as the latest model version and then use :meth:`~qcflow.client.QCFlowClient.copy_model_version` to promote it across registered models.

 .. code-block:: python

-    from qcflow import MlflowClient
+    from qcflow import QCFlowClient

-    client = MlflowClient()
+    client = QCFlowClient()
     client.copy_model_version(
         src_model_uri="models:/regression-model-staging@candidate",
         dst_name="regression-model-production",